danwflynn/ARM-LEGv8-CPU/README.md

-# ARM-LEGv8-CPU
+# ARM LEGv8 CPU
 This is a Verilog implementation of an ARMv8 CPU with the LEGv8 subset of instructions.\
 Implementation found in `cpu5arm.v`.
-Test bench found in `cpu5armtb.v`.
+Test bench found in `cpu5armtb.v`.\
+The CPU is pipelined through 5 stages (Fetch, Decode, Execute, Memory, Write-Back).
+Xilinx Vivado 2022.1 was used for simulation and testing.\
+Currently working on a script to auto generate schematics.

 ## CPU Schematic